-Brick facing may be considered as part of a hollow tile or concrete block wall (or vice versa) if the two materials are properly bonded with header courses of brick not farther apart than every sixth course.
+Brick facing may be considered as a part of the hollow tile or building block wall (or vice versa) only if the two materials are properly bonded with header courses of brick not further apart than every sixth course of brick.

 Note.
-This requires a size of the which will work out properly with the brick courses.
-A tile 12 inches high is not suitable for bonding with brick of the usual size.
+This requires a size of tile which will work out properly with the brick courses.
+A tile 12 inches in height is not suitable for bending with brick of the usual size.